Brisbane Carbon Challenge

 What is the Brisbane Carbon Challenge?

-The Brisbane Carbon Challenge is a Brisbane City Council initiative delivered in partnership with Brisbane Sustainability Agency to raise awareness of the Brisbane Vision target to reduce household carbon emissions to six tonnes on average by 2031.
+The Brisbane Carbon Challenge is a Brisbane City Council initiative delivered in partnership with Brisbane Sustainability Agency to inspire action in line with our target to reduce household carbon emissions to six tonnes on average by 2031.

 Why should I complete the Brisbane Carbon Challenge?
 What’s in it for me?

-By taking the Brisbane Carbon Challenge, you will learn about the emissions created as a result of your household’s transport, home energy use and waste and tips on how to reduce your emissions and save on household bills – potentially by thousands of dollars a year!
+By taking the Brisbane Carbon Challenge, you will learn about the carbon emissions created as a result of your household’s transport, home energy use and waste and create a personalised low-carbon action plan to reduce your emissions and save on bills.

 What are carbon emissions?